pedrojunqueira/da-100/README.md

 - [Power Query ](https://docs.microsoft.com/en-gb/learn/modules/clean-data-power-bi/2-shape-data)
 	- All steps are recorded
-	- Promote headers can use the promote hearder in the Home Ribbon session or click the table icon next to first column (use first row as header)
+	- Promote headers can use the promote header in the Home Ribbon session or click the table icon next to first column (use first row as header)
 	- Can remove top N rows
 	- Can delete columns by selecting the ones you need or you can select the ones you want to keep then delete the others
-	- You can unpivot columns by selecting the columns to unpivot and the column names will be atributes and the numeric value will be value
+	- You can unpivot columns by selecting the columns to unpivot and the column names will be attributes and the numeric value will be value
-	- Pivot the columns is the oposite of unpivot and used to sumirize and agregate data
+	- Pivot the columns is the opposite of unpivot and used to summarize and aggregate data
+	- Visualize query dependency
+		- Tab "View" -> Query dependency

 - Improving data
 	- Rename columns to more meaningful names
-	- Replace values to meaninful and fix data issues, spelling or errors.
+	- Replace values to meaningful and fix data issues, spelling or errors.
 Replace nulls with 0 (zeros)
 	- Remove duplicates

 - Columns name conventions
-	- Replace undescore with space
+	- Replace underscore with space
-	- Remove prefixes and sufixes
+	- Remove prefixes and suffixes

 - Evaluate and change data types
 	- Can be changed in power query and in power bi desktop reporting view by using columns tools